GigaHierz/IEF/README.md

 IEF proposes a 3-step process to address the challenge in measuring the impact of public goods projects applying for RetroPGF.
 This process is only possible with the creation, and upkeep of an Impact Evaluation Framework that provides opt-in guidelines on a) how KPI's to measure impact are created and measured (at a technical level), b) offers a non-exhaustive set of KPI's that are commonly used by projects to evaluate their impact, and the logic behind those KPI's (these can be used as inspiration on how to create new KPI's), c) the importance of empowering operators to self-assess, d) guidelines to generate both quantitative and qualitative evaluations, e) the dangers of over-meassuring.

-Leveraging this Impact Evaluation Framework, I suggest the following process to evaluate impact:
+Leveraging this Impact Evaluation Framework, we suggest the following process to evaluate impact:

 <table>